msikess/GIG-Contributions/README.md

 # GIG-Contributions
 The work that I contributed to the Genderless In Germany project/research.

-Note: The work provided in this repository was done by me alone.
-This work is a part of a greater project (the game itself) to which I have no rights to share.
-However, I have the right to share these files as they were created by me without having signed any contracts, agreements, or any other kind of legal documents.
+The work provided in this repository was done either by myself or with my teammates.
+This is a non-official Unity Project of the game with a PC demo inside the PageSysTester folder.
+The project/demo does not work the same as the final version of the game, to which I do not have access to anymore.

-Therefore, I am sharing the designs and sketches of the characters and settings (not all of them were used in the game), scene-views(without UI), and the script of the first level.

-Note that while I'm sharing .JPEG files of the designes, the actual files used in the game were in .PNG format because of Unity's requirements.
+* Note that the Unity project itself is called PageSysTester since, when I started coding for the game, we were testing out the scene/page traversal and this was my first time using Unity.